willCode2Surf/possibilities.github.com/_posts/2012-10-12-blogging-again.md

 The solution: write more often about smaller less lofty things and don't worry about sounding smart.
 The end.

 P.s.
-I'm using Jekyll because it's awesome and at some point I might make things look nicer... but for now it's all about taking action!
+I'm using Jekyll because it's awesome.
+At some point I might make things look nicer... but for now it's all about taking action!

 *12/10/12 - Mike Bannister*